bholloway/resolve-url-loader/readme.md

 Each `url()` statement that implies an asset triggers a file search using  node `fs` operations.
 The search begins relative to the original file and usually the asset is found immediately.
 However in some cases there is no immediate match (*cough* bootstrap *cough*) and we so we start searching both deeper and shallower from the starting directory.
-The search will continue while within the project directory and until a `package.json` or `bower.json` file is encountered.
+The search will continue while within the project directory and until a `package.json` or `bower.json` file is encountered or where it breaks of all `directory` paths.

 If the asset is not found then the `url()` statement will not be updated.